ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 Choosing an Autopilot
 =====================

 ArduPilot runs on many different autopilot boards.
-Selecting the right board depends on the physical restraints of the vehicle, features desired, and the applications that you want to run.
+Selecting the right board depends on the physical constraints of the vehicle, features desired, and the applications that you want to run.
 Factors to consider are: